MicrosoftDocs/nav-content/dynamics-nav-app/ui-how-create-custom-report-layout.md

 ### To remove a label or data field

-1. Right-click the field that you want to delete, and then choose **Remove Content Control**.
+1. Right-choose the field that you want to delete, and then choose **Remove Content Control**.

      The content control is removed, but the field name remains as text.